official-nstechfix/Modern-Picker/README.md

 If you encounter any issues or bugs, please report them on the [Issues](https://github.com/yourusername/ModernPicker/issues) page.
 Be sure to include detailed information so we can resolve the problem quickly.

-## License

-ModernPicker is open-source and licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/ModernPicker/blob/main/LICENSE) file for more details.

 ---